mahtab-nejati/google-scholar-scraper/README.md

 # Google Scholar Scraper

-1. Set the AUTHORID variable in the following.
+1. If on Google Colab, mount your Google Drive.
-2. If on Google Colab, mount your Google Drive.
+2. Define your DATA_PATH variable.
-3. Define your DATA_PATH variable.
+3. Set the AUTHORID variable.
 4. Create your author object using:

 ```